Dell Inspiron 16 Plus 7620 Review (i7-12700H, RTX 3060)

 Before going into the details of both aspects, it is worth mentioning that the Inspiron 16 Plus 7620 supports DDR5 RAM and PCIe 3.0 Gen SSD.
 Keeping DDR5 RAM is total as per the latest standards.
 However, the PCIe 3.0 SSDs are older now, whereas other manufacturers are moving toward PCIe 5.0 SSD.

 The model we received is equipped with 32 Gigs memory and 1TB SSD.
-The 32 Gigs RAM is a Dual Channel (2x 16GB RAM) DDR5 RAM, clocked @4800MHz.
+The 32 Gigs RAM is a Dual Channel (2x 16GB RAM) DDR5 RAM, clocked at 4800MHz.
 On teardown, two RAM slots can be seen in the middle of the motherboard; both are equipped with 16GB RAM modules.
 It is worth mentioning that the maximum RAM support for this notebook is 64 Gigs; if you think 32GB RAM isn’t enough, the upgrading option will be there.
 However, as the primary purpose of this notebook is gaming, 32GB of memory is enough.

-For testing the RAM capabilities, we used the AIDA64 Cache and Memory Benchmark.
+To test the RAM capabilities, we used the AIDA64 Cache and Memory Benchmark.
 On testing, we found the following results: 66,135MB/s Read Speed, 64,695MB/s Write Speed, 62,483MB/s Copy Speed, and the latency rate was 95.6ns.
 The Memory Benchmark scores are pretty good compared to our previously reviewed notebooks.

-Next, we have a 1TB M2 NVMe PCIe 3.0 SSD (carrying model number: BC711) manufactured by SK Hynix.
-It is worth mentioning that SSD is based on M2 2230 form factor.
+Next, we have a 1TB M2 NVMe PCIe 3.0 SSD (carrying model number BC711) manufactured by SK Hynix.
+It is worth mentioning that SSD is based on M.2 2230 form factor.
 There is a single slot for SSD, so you need to replace the current SSD to upgrade the storage.

 We also did the SSD test using the CrystalDiskMark software and got the following results: 3561.27MB/s Sequential Read Speed, 2608.42MB/s Sequential Write Speed, 76.31MB/s 4K Random Read Speed, and 241.25MB/s 4K Random Write Speed.
 The benchmark results are undoubtedly not impressive as the notebook uses the old PCIe 3.0 Gen Protocols.
 In contrast, the notebooks we previously reviewed (with the same CPU and GPU) support PCIe 4.0 Gen Protocols and perform better.